Aliases for KCNS1 Gene

 GeneCards Summary for KCNS1 Gene

 KCNS1 (Potassium Voltage-Gated Channel Modifier Subfamily S Member 1) is a Protein Coding gene.
-Diseases associated with KCNS1 include Chronic Pain.
-Among its related pathways are Potassium Channels and Transmission across Chemical Synapses.
-GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
-An important paralog of this gene is KCNB1.
+Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
+An important paralog of this gene is KCNS2.

 UniProtKB/Swiss-Prot for KCNS1 Gene